 The AFL Players’ Association believes in the importance of diversity in the AFL industry.

-We host a range of events and provide numerous programs and services to support those from diverse backgrounds.
+We provide numerous programs and services and host a range of events to support those from diverse backgrounds.

-From Indigenous to multicultural, we work to better serve our members while promoting social change within the industry.
+From Indigenous to multicultural players, we work to better serve our members while promoting social change within the industry.

 There are more Indigenous footballers playing at the highest level than ever before, so it’s important to provide best practice when Indigenous players transition in and out of an AFL club to increase the careers of Indigenous players, which currently sits around five years.

-- Indigenous Players Advisory Board – Born through discussions at the 2011 AFLPA Indigenous Camp, The AFL Players’ Association Indigenous Advisory Board comprises of current Indigenous AFL players and provides direction to the AFL industry to ensure a supportive workplace for Indigenous players.
-The Board is currently chaired by Hawthorn premiership player Shaun Burgoyne with Melbourne’s Neville Jetta serving as the Deputy Chair.
+- Indigenous Players Advisory Board – Born through discussions at the 2011 AFLPA Indigenous Camp, The AFL Players’ Association Indigenous Advisory Board comprises of current Indigenous AFL and AFLW players and provides direction to the AFL industry to ensure a supportive workplace for Indigenous players.
+The Board consists of: Shaun Burgoyne (Hawthorn), Neville Jetta (Melbourne), Eddie Betts (Carlton) Jed Anderson (North Melbourne), Michael Walters (Fremantle), Jarrod Harbrow (Gold Coast), Karl Amon (Port Adelaide), Zac Williams (GWS Giants), Ally Anderson (Brisbane Lions AFLW), Aliesha Newman (Melbourne AFW) and Alicia Janz (West Coast AFLW).

 - Indigenous All-Stars Camp – First held in 2000, the Indigenous Camp serves to provide the game’s current Indigenous players with the opportunity to connect with culture and to spend time together before the start of the season.